gromgit/homebrew-fuse/README.md

 This tap exists to support macOS FUSE-related software that have been dropped from Homebrew core.

+---

+# !!!
+WARNING: Mojave Deprecation !!!

+Homebrew dropped support for macOS Mojave as of 25 Oct 2021.
+I'll continue to build Mojave bottles for the FUSE formulae for now, but ***not*** for any external dependencies that they rely on, _especially core formulae_.
+Therefore, at some point in 2022, I will also no longer support Mojave in this tap.

+---

 ## How do I install these formulae?

 First, if you've already installed FUSE formulae from the core tap _before_ they were disabled, you might _not_ want to switch over to my formulae, because: